vechain/VIPs/VIP-191-EN.md

 **Note:** In this process the dApp (such as CometVerse) will handle this process for each `gasPayer`-signed transaction, only needing the wallet to handle recognizing the present signature for proper UX.

 ### Consorship
-The main issue with gas relayers is censorship: relayers may choose not to relay your transaction.
+The main issue with gas relayers is censorship: relayers may choose not to relay a transaction.
 By flipping this model we are able to collect quotes from many relayers, and only then choose to transmit the transaction ourselves.
 With this, censorship is only possible if none of the relayers sign the transaction, which with a sufficiently large and decentralized pool is increasingly unlikely.

 # Implementation